openscoring/openscoring/README.md

 ### Production (standalone mode)

-Download the latest version of Jetty Runner from the [Maven Central Repository] (http://repo1.maven.org/maven2/org/eclipse/jetty/jetty-runner/).
-Currently, this is version `9.0.3.v20130506`.
+Download the latest version of Jetty Runner (currently `9.0.3.v20130506`) from the [Maven Central Repository] (http://repo1.maven.org/maven2/org/eclipse/jetty/jetty-runner/).

-Download the latest version of the openscoring server WAR file from the [Maven Central Repository] (http://central.maven.org/maven2/org/openscoring/server/).
-Currently, this is version `1.0.0`.
+Additionally, download the latest version of the openscoring server WAR file (currently `1.0.0`) from the [Maven Central Repository] (http://central.maven.org/maven2/org/openscoring/server/).

-Execute the Jetty Runner JAR file by first specifying the web application context path `/openscoring` and second the path of the openscoring server WAR file:
+Execute the Jetty Runner JAR file:
 ```
 java -jar jetty-runner-9.0.3.v20130506.jar --path /openscoring server-1.0.0.war
 ```

 Again, this will start the openscoring web service at [localhost:8080] (http://localhost:8080/openscoring).

-Please see the [Jetty Runner documentation] (http://www.eclipse.org/jetty/documentation/current/jetty-runner.html) for more specific configuration options.
+Please see the [Jetty Runner documentation] (http://www.eclipse.org/jetty/documentation/current/jetty-runner.html) for more specific configuration options such as using the secure HTTPS connector.

 # REST API